Chassis Cluster Redundant Ethernet Interfaces

 IP-over-IP Tunneling

-IP-over-IP tunneling is supported over the reth interface in SRX chassis cluster configuration.
-Tunneling allows the encapsulation of one IP packet over another IP packet.
+IP-IP tunneling is supported over the reth interface when firewalls are deploed in a chassis cluster configuration.
+Tunneling enables the encapsulation of one IP packet over another IP packet.

 The tunnel configuration is created on both the primary and secondary devices.
 The traffic passing through the IP-IP tunnel is synced from primary device to secondary device.
-The tunnel configuration on secondary device is considered as backup and active in the event of failure of the primary device.
+In the event of a failure on the primary device, the tunnel on the secondary device becomes active automatically.
 The traffic resumes on the secondary device in the event of the failure of the primary.

 See Also